 Step 3.
 Go to App integration > App client settings and make the following changes.
 When finished click Save changes.

-- Enabled Identity Provider: select Azure-AD (the name that was used in step 1).
+- Enabled Identity Provider: select Entra ID (the name that was used in step 1).

 - Sign in and sign out URLs: